Skip to content

 • Automations — recurring agent work, scheduled jobs, and routine triggers (cron, rate, one-shot, multi-step workflows)

-• Agent Templates — reusable template bundles and the explicit sync flow to linked agents
+• Agent Templates — reusable and legacy template bundles for agent authoring infrastructure

 • Agent Invites — BYOB agent invitations and join-request approvals